Tusk-Bilasimo/Prime-Wave-Theory-PWT-/README.md

 https://pwt.life/

 Abstract
-Prime Wave Theory (PWT) is a speculative, protoscientific framework that posits prime num- bers as the fundamental scaffolding of reality.
+Prime Wave Theory (PWT) is a speculative, protoscientific framework that posits prime numbers as the fundamental scaffolding of reality.
 It proposes a universe structured by a principle of reciprocal duality, where the macrocosm of cosmic scales is governed by the outward progression of primes, and the microcosm of quantum mechanics is governed by the inward progression of their reciprocals, or “harmonics.”
 This thesis outlines the theory’s core postulates and presents